Porter Stansberry: Continued career

 Stansberry was also previously the editor of the internet financial newsletters Porter Stansberry's Investment Advisory and Porter Stansberry's Put Strategy Report.
-He also contributes regularly to Daily Wealth and The Growth Stock Wire, other Stansberry Research publications.

 He became the first American editor of the Fleet Street Letter, Britain's longest-running financial newsletter.
-Stansberry is a frequent contributor to WorldNet Daily, an American web site that publishes news and associated content from the perspective of U.S. conservatives and the political right.

-In June 2017, Stansberry Research Publications began publishing a financial/political online opinion magazine, American Consequences, which ostensibly is intended to be, "a new, online magazine about what's really happening in American finance… and what's about to happen next."
-The Editor in Chief was libertarian journalist, humorist and commentator, P. J. O'Rourke.
-Stansberry is listed as a contributing editor.
-The free publication includes many ads for Stansberry publications and seminars.

 Rivera case

 On May 16, 2006, Stansberry's childhood friend and coworker Rey Rivera went missing and was later found dead inside the Belvedere Hotel.
 The case was portrayed in the Netflix reboot of Unsolved Mysteries.

 Claims and predictions

-Porter Stansberry claims to have made a number of successful financial market predictions.
-In June 2008, Porter claims that he predicted that Fannie Mae and Freddie Mac would go bankrupt in the next 12 months, as well as going on to say that he positioned his clients to profit by shorting stocks, and that he does not know of any other firm that "more accurately forecasted" or warned that the financial crisis was coming.
+Stansberry claims to have made a number of successful financial market predictions.
+In June 2008, Stansberry claims that he predicted that Fannie Mae and Freddie Mac would go bankrupt in the next 12 months, as well as going on to say that he positioned his clients to profit by shorting stocks, and that he does not know of any other firm that "more accurately forecasted" or warned of the 2008 financial crisis.
 By September 2008, both mortgage companies were placed into government conservatorship.

-In 2008, Stansberry released a "tip" to his subscribers to invest heavily in gold.
-The full heading was "Why You Must Buy Gold, or Even Better, Silver, Now".